dcbaker/cython/docs/src/reference/language_basics.rst

 This section was moved to :ref:`error_return_values`.

-Checking return values for non-Cython functions..
+Checking return values for non-Cython0 functions..
 =================================================

 This section was moved to :ref:`checking_return_values_of_non_cython_functions`.